good annuity

 When considering retirement income, should you use “good” annuities such as SPIAs, DIAs, or QLACs?
 What do those letters mean anyway?

-If you know a little bit about “good” annuities and are considering one, read on for a comprehensive treatment of your options.
+If you know a little about “good” annuities and are considering one, read on for a comprehensive treatment of your options.
 There are different types of good annuities!
 These will not be sold to you, so you need to go out and learn about them and sign yourself up.
 And as a warning: this is a tough read and not meant for a superficial glance.
 You have found the right spot if you are looking for retirement income options via good annuities!

 And remember, you need to have your investing bases covered before you even think about annuities.

 Let’s learn about good annuities and SPIAs!
+Shop around for SPIAs at LEVERAGE

 What is the Meaning of Good Annuity?